search icon

 Retained Earnings Advantages

 Retained earnings can be considered deferred dividends or money the company reinvests for long-term shareholder benefit.
 Like all corporate income, retained earnings are subject to double taxation.
 First, the corporation will pay corporate income taxes on its revenue.
-Then, when they receive dividends, the shareholders pay dividend taxes at a rate up to 28%.
+Then, when they receive dividends, the shareholders pay dividend taxes at a rate up to 20% for qualified dividends (and up to 37% for ordinary dividends).

 On the other hand, shareholders do not pay taxes on retained earnings because they never receive them.
-Instead, the IRS allows a corporation to retain up to $250,000 for the reasonable needs of the business.
+Instead, the IRS generally allows a corporation to retain up to $250,000 without penalty; that money can be used for the reasonable needs of the business.
 If a corporation retains income “beyond the reasonable needs of the business,” it will owe an accumulated earnings tax of 20%.
-A business owner will likely pay a lower tax rate on dividends than the corporate rate on retained earnings.
+The average business owner will likely pay a lower tax rate on dividends than the corporate rate on retained earnings.

 Retained Earnings Disadvantages

 Retained earnings can act as an indicator of financial strength because the value transfers from previous years.
 However, shareholders might consider a high amount of retained earnings to signify that the company should pay more dividends.
-To preserve shareholder loyalty, business owners should pursue profitable growth opportunities.
+To preserve shareholder loyalty, it’s wise for business owners to pursue profitable growth opportunities.
 According to the IRS, reasonable retained earnings are backed up by specific, definite, and feasible plans for their use.

 What is another name for retained earnings?